ConstructiveNews/squirrel-news-chrome-extension/README.md

 # Install dependencies
 npm install

+# Copy firebase-config.json.template to firebase-config.json and fill in the values
+cp firebase-config.json.template firebase-config.json

 # Option 1: run the app in browser mode (use http://localhost:5173 for local debugging)
 npm run dev